aliceyu1111/Slave-to-the-Algorithm/Week 11/readme.md

 # Week 11

+# Feedback from Week 10

+After speaking with Andy during our class breakout rooms, he suggested I remove all the clutter, such as the title of the days on the bottom and make the pattern more the focal point and larger across the canvas.
+He also suggested that I change up the colours a bit more to have more contrast, which is something I'll also have a play around with.
+Since my project was to make an artwork from the data, was it really necessary to put other info on the canvas, when it could be placed in a short description underneath the artwork.

+# Progress for thie week!
 After receiving the code that Karen fixed for me, things were running smoothly once again.
 The data was able to change according to the days!
 Yipeee

-After speaking with Andy during our class breakout rooms, he suggested I remove all the clutter, such as the title of the days on the bottom and make the pattern more the focal point and larger across the canvas.
-He also suggested that I change up the colours a bit more to have more contrast, which is something I'll also have a play around with.
-Since my project was to make an artwork from the data, was it really necessary to put other info on the canvas, when it could be placed in a short description underneath the artwork.

 For this week, since majority of my code is about finished, I wanted to add and play with it more.
 At the moment I do feel as though it is a bit static for the viewer, as all they can do it change the pattern from a button or just change the days data.
 I wanted there to be more an interactive perspective, which is something I hadn't really thought about until now.
 With the interactive element, the artwork would be unique to them only.
 So I've decided to incorporate the use of sliders in my work.